Fraunhofer Institute for Electron Beam and Plasma Technology: Research and development

-Collaboration
+Collaborations

-Since 2005, the institute has been a member of the Competence Network Industrial Plasma Surface Technology (INPLAS).
-The institute is also a member of the Fraunhofer Group for Light & Surfaces.
+Since 2005, the institute has been a member of the Competence Network Industrial Plasma Surface Technology (INPLAS); and is also a member of the Fraunhofer Group for Light & Surfaces.

 Within Dresden, the Fraunhofer FEP is a member of the Dresden-concept scientific network, in which other Fraunhofer Institutes and institutes of other disciplines as well as the TU Dresden and other universities are also organized.